Labor Standards (Recruit and Nurture Diverse Human Resources)

 A web-based learning curriculum launched in FY2018 offers employees opportunities to acquire business skills that cater to each job responsibility, including accounting and marketing.

 Through these training programs, JFE Engineering provides younger employees with opportunities to grow through independent and continuous learning and strengthens the leadership capabilities of managers to transform corporate management.

 To expand the trading business in Japan and overseas, JFE Shoji organizes a training program that enables personnel with diverse backgrounds to achieve growth in their respective work sites and business situations.
 The program includes a course aimed at developing the basic skills required of trading company personnel, such as those for negotiation, finance and strategic thinking, and another course for newly hired mid-career employees.
 In addition, it also provides an overseas trainee program that enables employees to experience business operations at overseas Group companies and invites regional employees hired at overseas offices that require a high level of competency to Japan for training in order to increase their skills and motivation.
 JFE Shoji intends to raise the level of competence across the entire Group through these programs targeting a broad range of employees.

 Developing Global Personnel

-In addition to hiring and developing non-Japanese for career-track positions in Japan and hiring more local personnel overseas, the JFE Group is enhancing programs for Japanese employees to gain overseas study and training.
-The company is also developing younger employees through practical experience by dispatching them on overseas assignments.
+In addition to hiring and developing non-Japanese for career-track positions in Japan and local personnel overseas, the JFE Group is enhancing programs for Japanese employees to gain overseas study and training.
+The Company is also developing younger employees through practical experience by dispatching them on overseas assignments.

 |JFE Steel||JFE Engineering||JFE Shoji|